PostHog/posthog.com/contents/blog/google-analytics-to-posthog.md

 ![Event structure](../images/blog/google-analytics-to-posthog/event.png)

 You can then use all of this data in your insights.
-For example, you can aggregate an event series by unique users, unique groups, monthly active groups, and more.
+For example, you can aggregate an event series by unique users, monthly active users, unique groups, and more.

 ## Filtering with properties